 The school expects attendance of at least 95%.

 It is important for children to establish good attendance habits early on in their primary school career.
-It is the responsibility of the Headteacher and the governors to support good attendance and to identify and address attendance concerns promptly.
+It is the responsibility of the Headteacher and the Proprietor to support good attendance and to identify and address attendance concerns promptly.
 In primary school werely upon parents to ensure their child attends school regularly and punctually and therefore where there are concerns regarding attendance parents are always informed of our concerns.
 Initially concerns about attendance are raised with parents via letters which are sent home.
 There will be opportunities for the parent/carer to discuss reasons for absence

 and support to be given by the school with the aim to improve attendance.
 Where a child’s attendance record does not improve over a period of time then the school a responsibility to make a referral to the Educational Welfare Service .